Jerry Rice: Joe Montana and first two Super Bowls (1985–1989)

-Bill Walsh (pictured in 2007), coached Rice for four seasons, from 1985 to 1988.

 During the 1986 off-season, Rice spent much of his time studying the 49ers playbook.
 Playing against the Los Angeles Rams, Rice had six receptions for 157 yards and a touchdown in a Week 2 loss.
 He followed that with a seven reception, 120-yard game against the New Orleans Saints in a 26–17 victory in Week 3.
 Following a two-touchdown game against the Miami Dolphins in Week 4, Rice had six receptions for 172 yards and three touchdowns in a 35–14 victory over the Indianapolis Colts.
 In Week 10, against the St. Louis Cardinals, he had four receptions for 156 receiving yards and three touchdowns in the 43–17 victory.
 Rice had his second career 200-yard receiving game against the Washington Redskins, having a 12 reception, 204-yard performance in Week 11.
 For his game against Washington, he won NFC Offensive Player of the Week.
 He won NFC Offensive Player of the Month for November.
 Overall, he caught 86 passes for 1,570 yards and 15 touchdowns, both of which led the league, the first of four seasons in which Rice led the NFL in both receiving yards and touchdown receptions.
 He was named to the Pro Bowl and First-team All-Pro teams.
 The 49ers finished the regular season with a 10–5–1 record, won the NFC West, and made the postseason.
 Rice struggled in the Divisional Round against the eventual Super Bowl-winning Giants, fumbling what would have been a long touchdown on the game's first drive.
 The 49ers lost 49–3.